Belgian Abdication: Profile of Leopold I

 Leopold I died aged 74 at Laeken on December 10th, 1865.
 His remains were buried within the royal crypt of the Church of Our Lady of Laeken, which has since become the main burial site for the Belgian Royal Family.
-Leopold I was succeeded to the Belgian throne was his second son, Leopold Duke of Brabant.Filed under Belgian Royals, Historical Royals
+Leopold I was succeeded to the Belgian throne was his second son, Leopold Duke of Brabant.Filed under Belgium, Historical Royals

 Tagged Belgian Abdication 2013, Biography, House of Saxe-Coburg and Gotha, Leopold I of Belgium.